wongwara/predict_next_month/README.md

 # Streamlit Model Deployment of a Machine Learning-based To Predict Next month Transaction

-Predicting the total spending amount for next month
+Predicting the total spending amount for next month:

+link to access the deploy app -> https://wongwara-predict-next-month-app-3g0mjl.streamlit.app

 ## Overview